massenergize/Documentation/Get Started.md

-## Getting Started In MassEnergize As A Frontend Developer
+## Getting Started In MassEnergize As A React Frontend Developer
 On this board, you will find all the necessary information needed to get started as a developer with making changes and building on anything on the **MassEnergize** user portal **(Made with React)**.
 This board will give directions to very tricky, and important files as well as details that make up the core functionality of the whole site.
 <br/> Mind you, the information here is in no way going to take anyone through a **React**, it is just to document the structure of everything, where to find core files,